 Haitian Nazarene pastors seem to echo John Wesley when he said: "The world is my parish."
 That is, they don't see their ministry goal as being to pastor one specific local church.
 Rather, they often see God's call as one to plant churches (with an emphasis on the plural).

 The number that Haitian Nazarene pastors point to with the most pride is not their average Sunday School attendance.
 Nor is it new buildings built or the amount of money raised.
 It isn't even the number of new converts.
 The most important statistic to many Haitian pastors is the number of stations they have.
-A church planting mind-set grips these men.
+A church-planting mindset grips these pastors.

 Another feature of our explosive growth in Haiti is heavy lay involvement.
 Most stations have lay leaders supervised by the pastor.
 Laymen even do the preaching in the stations on a rotating basis.